Staff

 Sumayya Ahmed, Ph.D

 Sumayya Ahmed joined the Black Metropolis Research Consortium (BMRC) and the University of Chicago Library as Executive Director of the BMRC in January, 2024.
-Ahmed will provide strategic leadership and operational management for the BMRC’s activities in this role.
+Sumayya provides strategic leadership and operational management for the BMRC’s programs and outreach.
+(Read about work Sumayya planned and directed in her first year at the BMRC here.)

-Ahmed comes to the BMRC from Simmons University in Boston, where she worked as an Assistant Professor in the School of Library and Information Science.
+Prior to joining the BMRC, Sumayya was an Assistant Professor in the School of Library and Information Science at Simmons University in Boston.
 As an archives educator and scholar, she taught graduate courses in Archival Studies for students pursuing the MLIS degree at Simmons and, before that, at University College London’s global campus in Doha, Qatar.
-Originally from Chicago, Ahmed earned her PhD in Information Science from the University of North Carolina at Chapel Hill, an MA in Arab Studies from Georgetown University, and a BA in African American Studies and Sociology from Wesleyan University.
+A grandchild of the Great Migration, born in Chicago, Sumayya earned her PhD in Information Science from the University of North Carolina at Chapel Hill, an MA in Arab Studies from Georgetown University, and a BA in African American Studies and Sociology from Wesleyan University.

-A member of the Society of American Archivists, Ahmed serves on the Archival Education and Research Initiative board and the Center for Maghrib Studies at Arizona State University.
-She is the co-editor of the Routledge Studies in Archives Series.
-She has published on archives in North Africa and race and equity within the library, archives, and museum sector.
+A member of the Society of American Archivists, Ahmed serves on the Archival Education and Research Initiative board, the Advisory Board for the School of Information Studies at Dominican University, and the Center for African Mediterranean Studies (CAMS) at Arizona State University.
+She is the co-editor of the Routledge Studies in Archives Series and publishes on archives and society in North Africa and race and equity within the library, archives, and museum sector.

 Former Staff